solidjs/solid/README.md

 ### Key Features:
 * Real DOM with fine grained change detection (<b>No Virtual DOM!
 No Dirty Checking Digest Loop!</b>)
 * JSX precompilation with support for standard JSX features and W3C Web Components
+* Webcomponent friendly implicit event delegation
 * Declarative data
   * Data behavior is part of the declaration
   * No need for lifecycle functions, and the large chains of conditionals they bring.
+  * Power of Hooks with no Hook Rules.
 * ES6 Proxies to keep data access simple and POJO like
 * Expandable custom operators and binding directives.
 * Immutable interface with performance of mutability.